isomerpages/govtech-gobusiness/_FAQ/1gc3-BusinessTravel.md

 - Travellers on this pass will be required to abide by a strict controlled itinerary when they travel overseas for work.

-o	Upon return, the traveller will undergo a PCR test (in lieu of SHN).
+        a.
+Upon return, the traveller will undergo a PCR test (in lieu of SHN).

-o	He or she will also be required to self-isolate until the PCR test results are out and will have to abide by stringent health protocols in Singapore.
+        b.
+He or she will also be required to self-isolate until the PCR test results are out and will have to abide by stringent health protocols in Singapore.

 - Because public health remains our utmost priority, we will limit the number of such passes and carefully monitor the public health outcomes during the initial phase.

         o As we are piloting the scheme, the pass is not open for application at this point in time.

 #### **2. What are the eligibility criteria for this travel pass?
 How are individuals selected for the pilot?**
 - We are working with our economic agencies to identify a list of senior executives in Singapore with international or regional responsibilities who travel regularly for official and business purposes, and are progressively issuing the passes.